SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 Some of the most common structural design patterns are:

-- **Decorator**: used when you need to add functionality to an existing class without the risk of introducing bugs into existing implementations of that class.
+- **Decorator**: used when you need to add functionality to an existing class without the risk of introducing bugs into existing implementations of that class

 Imagine you have a monumental class that is used throughout your application and changing anything inside it would affect the entire application.

 [image assetsSrc="js-application-design-patterns-04.png" /]

-- **Facade**: the **facade pattern** is used a lot in multi-layer applications where only certain logic and functionality needs to be exposed to different clients, shielding them from any complex business logic that clients do not need to be concerned with.
+- **Facade**: the **facade pattern** is used a lot in multi-layer applications where only certain logic and functionality needs to be exposed to different clients, shielding them from any complex business logic that clients do not need to be concerned with

 It is also useful in refactoring and almost always improves code usability.

 [image assetsSrc="js-application-design-patterns-05.png" /]

-- **Adapter**: the **adapter pattern** allows connecting programming components that normally cannot work together by translating one interface to another.
+- **Adapter**: the **adapter pattern** allows connecting programming components that normally cannot work together by translating one interface to another

 [image assetsSrc="js-application-design-patterns-06.png" /]

-- **Proxy**: the **proxy pattern** is implemented when an object acts as a surrogate or placeholder for another.
+- **Proxy**: the **proxy pattern** is implemented when an object acts as a surrogate or placeholder for another

 Typically the proxy object does extend the original object.